The Evangelical Free Church of America in an association of autonomous churches united around these theological convictions:

 The term "Evangelical" refers to our faith and our theology.
 The EFCA was born out of a heritage of commitment to the authority and inerrancy of Scripture.
 We have deep convictions based on the authority of God’s Word, but we do not draw battle lines over minor points.
 Nor do we make minor issues of doctrine a test of fellowship in the local church.
 We are evangelical.
 We are committed to the proclamation of the Gospel, the good news of Jesus Christ, and to the Scriptures as being the inspired, inerrant, authoritative and sufficient Word of God.

 The term “Free” has two meanings.
-First, in reference to history, it refers to the fact that in Europe, the Free Church was free from the state church control.
-Second, in reference to theology, it refers to our local church polity in that each local church is autonomous, i.e. free from ecclesiastical and hierarchical control.
+First, it's history; it refers to the fact that in Europe, the Free Church was free from the state church control.
+Second, it's theology, it refers to our local church polity in that each local church is autonomous, free from ecclesiastical and hierarchical control.

 Here is how this is explained in Evangelical Convictions: A Theological Exposition of the Statement of Faith of the Evangelical Free Church of America (261):